Christ University: Academics

-The university has over 20,000 students and more than 800 faculty members.
+The university has over 30,000 students and more than 1200 faculty members across all campuses.
 It has a foreign student community of about 700 from 58 nationalities.
 The university offers nationally and internationally recognised undergraduate, postgraduate and research programmes.

 Academic programmes

 Undergraduate programmes

 The university offers over 50 undergraduate programmes in humanities, social sciences, science, commerce and management, education, law and engineering.
 Undergraduate programmes are of three-year duration except in the case of Bachelor of Education (BEd, two years), Bachelor of Hotel Management (BHM, four years), Bachelor of Laws (LLB, five years), Bachelor of Technology (BTech, four years) and an integrated BTech/MTech or MBA (five years).
 Except for Bachelor of Business Administration (BBA), Bachelor of Commerce (BCom), Bachelor of Arts (BA) and Bachelor of Science (BSc) programmes follow a Triple Major system.